DarkRiftNetworking/DarkRift.Documentation/advanced/clustering/getting_started.md

 # Getting Started
 To get started with server clustering you will need to setup a few things.
-This page will take you through the main steps to setting up your system.
+This page will take you through the main steps to setting up your cluster.

 ## `ServerRegistryConnector`
-The first step is to choose an appropriate `ServerRegistryConnector` for your system.
-This will be responsible for discovering servers within the system and passing that information to DarkRift.
+The first step is to choose an appropriate `ServerRegistryConnector` for your cluster.
+This will be responsible for discovering servers within the cluster and passing that information to DarkRift.

 At the time of writing the only official connector is for [Hashicorp Consul](https://www.consul.io/), and it can be downloaded [here](https://github.com/DarkRiftNetworking/consul-server-registry-connector).
 Other official connectors and also third party connectors may be available and may be more appropriate for your deployment.